You can find the full series here.

 In Flew eyes, he manages to avoid the subjectivity that Wisdom highlights.
 There are ways we can justify one set of evidence over another by using falsification.
 If Flew is correct, we can still use empirical evidence to gain knowledge which is correct.
 However, he does this at the expense of religious believers.
 If religious believers want to avoid subjectivism without giving up their belief in God, what are they suppose to do?

-The third and final part of The Invisible Gardener series will be evaluating both versions of the Parable and seeing what can be taken away from it.
+The third and final part of The Invisible Gardener series looks at Dr. John Frame’s adaption of the parable.
+You can find it here.